maxlpy/Queue_Demo/README.md

 ### Proxy server

-I have created a proxy sever on 'http://localhost:5000'.
-When you visit http://localhost:5000/meow, you will see a changed url which is http://localhost:5001/meow or http://localhost:5002/meow.
+I have created a proxy sever on `http://localhost:5000`.
+When you visit this , you will see a changed url which is `http://localhost:5001/meow` or `http://localhost:5002/meow`.
 The proxy server will direct to two different urls automatically.